 Fixed Rate Savings Accounts

 These accounts offer a fixed interest rate for a fixed amount of time.
 This means that the money put into the account cannot be withdrawn within that period.
 The interest rate depends on the amount of time the invested money is locked in.
 The longer the term, the higher the interest rate.
 Unlike ISA’s the interest earned is taxed.
-However, your personal saving allowance of ether £1000 or £500 can be used towards getting a tax break on the interest earnings.
+However, your personal saving allowance of either £1000 or £500 can be used towards getting a tax break on the interest earnings.
 Whether your allowance is £1000 or £500 depends on your income tax band.

 Some accounts allow you to break the contract early.
 However, this comes with the downside of either losing your earned interest or even paying a penalty ending up with less than what was put in initially.